KujouEv/KujouEv/README.md

 -`♡´-

 _ᛝ ⌞ Let Jou introduce themselves ⌝_\
-``Current status: Comfortable.
-Hvy c+H but might won't respond to whisper unless friends.``
+``Current status: Extremely Anxious.
+Pls do not interact unless close friends.
+Cuddle is OK.``
 ## ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌𐔌
 ⚠︎ A Third Person Speaker! ⚠︎\
 ⚠︎ (this is work in progress) ⚠︎